-- 6.39 A Gypsy and Traveller Accommodation Needs Assessment (GTAA) was undertaken on behalf of the CWS LPAs together with the South Downs National Park Authority in 2013.
-No need for permanent accommodation was identified for Worthing Borough. - 6.40 To meet the need for a transit site in the Coastal West Sussex area (as identified in the above coastal needs study), a site was opened at Westhampnett in Chichester District, in March 2015. - 6.41 The GTAA is currently being updated to cover the period 2018 2036, partly in response to the new planning definition of Travellers in Planning Policy for Gypsies and Travellers published in 2015. - 6.42 There have been no Gypsy or Traveller sites identified within Worthing and there is no current or future need for pitches or plots identified in Worthing.
-The Coastal West Sussex Authorities and South Downs National Park Authority Gypsy Traveller and Travelling Showpeople Sites Study 2013, whilst acknowledging that there was no identified need in Worthing, did identify 2 potentially suitable sites within the borough.
-At the time of the study it was acknowledged that work was being undertaken by the Council to address future housing needs and that this could impact on the availability of these sites.
-This work has now been undertaken as part of the emerging draft Worthing Local Plan and it is proposed to allocate these two sites for residential development to help meet identified housing needs.
+- 6.45 A Gypsy and Traveller Accommodation Needs Assessment (GTAA) was undertaken on behalf of the CWS LPAs together with the South Downs National Park Authority in 2013.
+No need for permanent accommodation was identified for Worthing Borough. - 6.46 To meet the need for a transit site in the Coastal West Sussex area (as identified in the above coastal needs study), a site was opened at Westhampnett in Chichester District, in March 2015. - 6.47 An updated GTAA was published in 2019, partly in response to the new planning definition of Travellers in Planning Policy for Gypsies and Travellers published in 2015, and addresses the period 2018-2036.
+There have been no Gypsy or Traveller sites identified within Worthing and there is no current or future need for pitches or plots identified in Worthing.